Is Overprescription Fueling Veteran Suicides? | Derek Blumke

 Screening plus drug treatment equals increase in veteran suicides was the title of this report.

-And then you also start looking at the failure to provide informed consent, which is the biggest issue here, which is veterans are not being told the risk of their medications.
+And as you start looking at the prescription rates, you start looking at how these medications interact, and then you also start looking at the failure to provide informed consent, which is the biggest issue here, which is veterans are not being told the risk of their medications.

 And the reason I believe that they're most commonly not being told is because the doctors themselves are not aware of the risks of those medications.

-And that's not even including polypharma, three, four, five, six.
+And that's not even including Polypharma three, four, five, six.

 There's no one that hears these things that can say that is okay.

-Well, and of course, that these just aren't studied.
+Well, and of course that these just aren't studied.

-You will not find a single one.
+You won't find one.

-And if the prescriptions and these medications were working and a treatment modality used for seven and ten veterans under VA care, you would think you'd actually see diminishing suicide rates.
+And if the prescriptions and these medications were working and a treatment modality used for seven and ten veterans under VA care.

 And we're seeing the inverse.